helloSystem/docs/developer/architecture.md

 ### Applications

 Applications must not need to be installed.
 Simply downloading them, attaching an external drive containing them, or connecting to a network share containing them must be sufficient.
-Mutliple versions of the same application must be able to co-exist.
-The `launch` command is resposible to determine which one to use in cases where the user did not explicitly launch a specific instance by double-clicking it.
+Multiple versions of the same application must be able to co-exist.
+The `launch` command is responsible to determine which one to use in cases where the user did not explicitly launch a specific instance by double-clicking it.

-Custom-written applications should come as Appplication bundles whenever possible.
-It is accaptable for pre-existing applications to come with legacy XDG desktop files instead.
+Custom-written applications should come as Application bundles whenever possible.
+It is acceptable for pre-existing applications to come with legacy XDG desktop files instead.

 ### Utilities

 The system should come with some commonly used utilities, such as a Terminal application, a Process Monitor application, etc. These are just regular applications inside a 'Utilities' subdirectory.
-It is accaptable for pre-existing applications, preferably written in Qt.
+It is acceptable for pre-existing applications, preferably written in Qt.

 ### Preferences